Hearthstone not Responding: Repair it With These 7 Fixes

-- You should now see the list of all network connections on your PC.
-Right-click your network connection and choose Properties.
+- Right-click your network connection and choose Properties.

 - Select Internet Protocol Version 4 (TCP/IPv4) and click the Properties button.

-After switching to the Google’s DNS, the issue should be resolved.
-Keep in mind that switch to Google’s DNS can cause some latency issues, but that won’t be a problem for a game such as Hearthstone.
+Note: Keep in mind that switching to Google’s DNS can cause some latency issues, but that won’t be a problem for a game such as Hearthstone.

-- Now press Alt + Tab to minimize the game.
+- Start Hearthstone, and press Alt + Tab to minimize the game.

-- When Task Manager opens, go to Details tab and locate Hearthstone on the list.
+- Press Ctrl + Shift + Esc to open the Task Manager, go to the Details tab, and locate Hearthstone on the list.

-- Right-click Hearthstone and choose Set priority.
-Now set any other value higher than normal.
-Some users are even suggesting to use Realtime value, but that might cause issues on your PC.
+- Right-click Hearthstone and, choose Set priority, set any other value higher than normal (some users even suggest using Realtime value, but that might cause issues on your PC).

-- Right-click Hearthstone process again and choose Set affinity.
+- Right-click the Hearthstone process again and choose Set affinity.

-- Make sure that only CPU 0 is checked and disable all the rest.
-Now click OK.
+- Ensure only the CPU 0 is checked and disable all the rest.
+Click OK.

 Note: Keep in mind that this is just a workaround, so you’ll have to repeat it every time you want to start Hearthstone.